Qualifying begins: 26 June

 Provision is made for Blue Badge parking close to the Museum from August to May – ask Security for directions.

-Automatic doors give access to the Wimbledon Shop where displays are within reach of all visitors, and a low level counter provides a service point for users of wheelchairs.
+Automatic doors give access to the Museum and Shop where displays are within reach of all visitors, and a low-level counter provides a service point for users of wheelchairs.

 Entry to the Museum is via stairs or lift (DDA compliant) to the floor below.